MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 <!-- ====================================================================== -->
 ## Step 1: Update popup.html to include a button

-To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md).
-The starting state for this Part 2 tutorial is that a directory exists for the part 2 code, containing the directories and files that are created in the Part 1 tutorial.
+To use this article, first do the steps in [Tutorial part 1: Create a simple extension](./part1-simple-extension.md); that is, clone the samples repo, install the Part 1 demo, and run that demo.

+The hypothetical starting state for this Part 2 tutorial, if you were to manually build-up the sample to add JavaScript, is that a directory exists for the part 2 code, containing the same directories and files that are created in the Part 1 tutorial.
 These can be sibling directories for the Part 1 tutorial and the Part 2 tutorial, like in the MicrosoftEdge-Extensions repo.

+It's possible to install the completed Part 1 and Part 2 demos from the samples repo, side-by-side.
+We recommending first cloning the samples repo and installing and running the provided completed demos (Part 1 and Part 2), before (or instead of) starting with an empty directory and then manually creating directories, creating files, and pasting code into the files.

-In the folder that contains the `popup.html` file, you'll do the following:
+To manually expand the completed Part 1 demo to create the Part 2 demo, you would need to do the following:
-1. Add tagging that displays a title with a button.
+1. In the folder that contains the `popup.html` file for Part 2 (initially a copy of the Part 1 file), add tagging that displays a title with a button.
 1. Include a reference to a JavaScript file, `popup.js`.
 1. Program that button.